luma/flightrecorder/docs/api-contract.md

 ## Admin API Shape

-The admin API powers the future Vite dashboard.
+The admin API powers the embedded Vite dashboard.
 It returns JSON only.

 | Route | Purpose |
 |---|---|